jasonleow/visualaid/src/pages/index.md

       - title: At Community Care Facilities like at Expo
         content: Use the illustrations for communicating daily needs and wants, like toiletries, clothes, snacks, games.
-      - title: At clinics and other healthcare facilities
+      - title: At clinics and other workplaces
-        content: For any other situation in other healthcare facilities like GP clinics, community recovery facilities, swab isolation facilities, medical posts, purpose-built dorms, mobile FAST teams, etc.
+        content: For any other situation in other workplaces like at construction sites, or healthcare facilities like GP clinics, community recovery facilities, swab isolation facilities, medical posts, purpose-built dorms, mobile FAST teams, etc.
   - type: postsblock
     component: PostsBlock
     title: Our process